sopra-fs22-group-36/screw-your-neighbor-server/doc/m4/FS22-Group-36-M4-Report.md

 ## 2. Game view
 The order of the screenshots corresponds to the flow of the game, if possible.
 Matches 4, 3, 2 and the last match are not listed.
 The only difference to the five-card match is the number of cards.
-Depends on the result of the game, after the last match, only the winner can see a screw your neighbor cup, well-designed by Carmen.
+At the end of the game, the winner gets the cup which was well-designed by Carmen.

 ## 3. Lessen learned
 We have divided our learnings into two chapters, Challenges and Notes on Teamwork.

 ### 3.1 Challenges
-- The most challenging part was learning in an appropriate time the technology stack.
+- The most challenging part was to learn the tech stack in an appropriate time.
-- The challenge was to review the pull requests in a reasonable amount of time and then to implement the reviews.
+- The next challenge was to review the pull requests in a reasonable amount of time and then to implement the reviews.
 While this was a time-consuming process, it helps to understand the code and how the program works.
 Thus, with each pull request, several people knew how far the user stories were implemented.
 - Another challenge was the feedback on the milestones.
 Some reviews were difficult to understand.